-Oesophageal webs refer to an oesophageal constriction caused by a thin mucosal membrane projecting into the lumen.
-Epidemiology Oesophageal webs tend to affect middle-aged females.
+Esophageal webs refer to an esophageal constriction caused by a thin mucosal membrane projecting into the lumen.
+Epidemiology Esophageal webs tend to affect middle-aged females.
 Clinical presentation Patients are usually asymptomatic and the finding may be incidental and unimportant.
-Howe...
+However...

-The phrenic ampulla (also known as the oesophageal vestibule) is the region between the A-ring and B-ring of the distal oesophagus.
-The gastro-oesophageal junction is below the ampulla (and gastric folds should not enter the region of the ampulla).
-Differential diagnosis The ampulla is more ...
+The phrenic ampulla (also known as the esophageal vestibule) is the region between the A-ring and B-ring of the distal esophagus.
+The gastro-esophageal junction is below the ampulla (and gastric folds should not enter the region of the ampulla).
+Differential diagnosis The ampulla is more pro...

-The Passavant cushion is a small prominence in the posterior pharynx, formed from a focal bulge of the superior pharyngeal constrictor muscles during swallowing.
-The "cushion" opposes the soft palate during the act of swallowing and is part of the seal between soft palate and pharynx that preve...
+The Passavant cushion or ridge is a small prominence in the posterior pharynx, formed from a focal bulge of the superior pharyngeal constrictor muscles during swallowing.
+The "cushion" opposes the soft palate during the act of swallowing and is part of the seal between soft palate and pharynx t...

-Hyoid elevation is an indication on a modified barium swallow study that the pharyngeal muscles are contracting appropriately.
-Radiographic features Modified barium swallow With real time fluoroscopy (or videofluoroscopy) during the act of swallowing, the larynx moves upward and forward when ...
+Hyoid elevation on a modified barium swallow study indicates that the pharyngeal muscles are contracting appropriately.
+Radiographic features Modified barium swallow With real time fluoroscopy (or videofluoroscopy) during the act of swallowing, the larynx moves upward and forward when there i...

-"Ballooning" of the distal oesophagus after Heller myotomy
+"Ballooning" of the distal esophagus after Heller myotomy

 Published 21 Jul 2015